iarna/fetch-fic/README.md

 ## HINTS

-* Running `fetch-fic` with a fic file as an argument will update it.
+* Running `fetch-meta` with a fic file as an argument will update it.
 * Use `--scrape` if the thread doesn't have threadmarks but has an index post.
 * Use `--and-scrape` if the thread has extra stuff in the index post that's not threadmarked.
 This is commonly where meta-fanfic goes (aka in some